mradbourne/dotfiles/README.md

 ![Screenshot of my shell prompt](https://i.imgur.com/EkEtphC.png)

 ## Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!

 ### Using Git and the bootstrap script

-You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+You can clone the repository wherever you want. (e.g. `~/dotfiles`) The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/mathiasbynens/dotfiles.git && cd dotfiles && source bootstrap.sh